 Your hair is a reflection of your overall health, and when the body is experiencing problems, the growth of hair can often slow down or stop altogether, allowing energy to be redirected to where it is needed most.
-Hair loss from a condition called Telogen Effluvium can be a common side effect of thyroid disorders but could also be indicative of other conditions.

 What is thyroid disorder?